 - Advising the Board on income earning opportunities relating to communication and marketing services.

-4) Publications, Training and Professional Development Programme Committee
+4) Training, Publications and Professional Development Programme Committee

-Members: Anita, Connie, Greg, Dee, Maryam, Ursula, Ron Hustedde
+Members: Anita, Connie, Greg, Dee, Maryam, Ursula, KK Fung, Ron Hustedde

 This committee is responsible for: